 The distinguishing feature between a flip-up (or modular) and full-face helmet is that the chin bar and shield are a separate piece flip-up via a hinge.
 This is great for putting on and taking off the helmet with ease, or having a quick chat with your friends at a red light.
 The downside is that the hinge can break on impact, leaving your face and neck exposed to the pavement.

 These helmets are similar to bicycle helmets and only provide protection for the top half of the head.
 Some models cover the back of the neck and ears, but for the most part, everything below your forehead is exposed.
 They are the lightest street helmet available and have great airflow.
-These helmets don’t have any sort of shield, so riders will need to wear glasses for eye cover.
+These helmets don’t have any sort of shield, so riders need to wear glasses for eye cover.

 Specifically designed for off-road riding, these are the best full motorcycle helmets when it comes to durability.
 They are specifically designed to absorb tremendous impact while keeping the rider’s head stable.
-Make sure to use this one if you plan on hitting the trails.
+Make sure to use one if you plan on hitting the trails.

 This French company has been in business since 1971, and since then, it has grown to become one of the best brands of motorcycle helmets in the world.
 It has corporate and production facilities throughout the world and regularly sponsors major race events.
-It has many popular products such as the 980-614 IS-MAX II Modular Motorcycle Helmet.

 - $25-$100: At the low-end of the price range, you will find some good helmets that have passed the Department of Transportation’s safety tests and will protect against impact.
 Don’t expect too many perks at this level, just a solid helmet that’ll do its job.